-- Acting as a liaison and data provider with various organizations and agencies such as the Integrated Postsecondary Education Data System (IPEDS), Independent colleges & Universities of Florida (ICUF), Consortium for Student Retention Data Exchange (CSRDE), as well as many others, in the reporting of institutional data on admissions, financial aid, endowment, finance, faculty/staff, library and finance.
+- Data provision to various external constituents such as the Integrated Postsecondary Education Data System (IPEDS), Independent colleges & Universities of Florida (ICUF), Consortium for Student Retention Data Exchange (CSRDE), as well as many others, in the reporting of institutional data on retention, enrollment, attrition, admissions, financial aid, endowment, finance, faculty/staff, library and finance.

-- Providing annual institutional data for the University's accrediting agency, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)
+- Provision of institutional data for the University's accrediting agency - the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-- Maintaining the Common Data Set and coordinate the gathering of consistent information to respond to external surveys and college guides requesting University data.
+- Maintaining the Common Data Set and external surveys requesting University data.

-- Supporting the data needs for institutional research projects, assessment, and accountability
+- Supporting data needs for institutional research projects, assessment, and accountability.

-- Serving as a liaison for the University Schools to agencies such as the Florida Education and Training Placement Information Program (FETPIP)
+- Serving as a liaison to agencies such as the Florida Education and Training Placement Information Program (FETPIP)